Last Updated on

 - Quiet Time Activity for Preschoolers and Older – MEROCO Montessori Color Matching Lock Set

 ABC Learning Locks is a complete set of 26 locks and keys.
 Each lock has a letter of the alphabet on one side, and a phonetically matching picture on the opposite side.
 Alphabet learning locks toy are a fun learning tool for toddlers who love language, and have demonstrated an interest in learning the alphabet.
+I wish they had a number set to help with toddler counting, too.

 Each of the 26 locks in this ABC lock and key toy has an upper and lower case letter on one side, and a simple picture on the other.
 The set of 26 accompanying keys have an upper case letter on one side, and the matching lower case letter on the other side.